last update 5 September 2010

 Jimmy and Clare Sproule in Somerton and elsewhere

 James Chambers Sproule was born on Sunday August 28 1887 in a large house named "Denamona" - in Fintona, Co Tyrone, Northern Ireland.
-He was educated at the Royal School Raphoe, one of five Royal Schools set up in Northern Ireland by King James I in 1608.
+His secondary education was at the Royal School Raphoe, one of five Royal Schools set up in Northern Ireland by King James I in 1608.

 He trained in Dublin, and qualified as a licentiate of the Royal College of Physicians of Ireland and of the Royal College of Surgeons of Ireland in 1912.
 He was admitted to the British Medical Register on April 24 1912.

-Brig Jimmy Sproule CBE, retired from the Army in 1947 and went to live in Somerton in Somerset.
+Brig Jimmy Sproule CBE, retired from the Army in 1947 and went to live in Somerton in Somerset with his wife Clare.

 Still in training - Dublin medical students watch a demo - c1911.
 Jimmy Sproule from Fintona is in the white coat at the right end of the back row.